Can't Get Enough (Barry White album)

-Can't Get Enough is the third studio album by American R&B/disco singer Barry White, released on August 6, 1974 by the 20th Century label.
+Can't Get Enough is the third studio album by American R&B/disco singer Barry White, released on August 6, 1974, by the 20th Century label.

 Release

 The album topped the R&B albums chart, his third album to do so.
 It also topped the Billboard 200 and peaked at number 4 on the UK Albums Chart.
 The album included two Billboard R&B number-one singles, "Can't Get Enough of Your Love, Babe" and "You're the First, the Last, My Everything".
 Both were also successful on the Billboard Hot 100, peaking at numbers 1 and 2 respectively.
 Both singles were also hits on the UK Singles Chart, peaking at numbers 8 and 1 respectively.
 The album was digitally remastered and reissued on CD on March 19, 1996 by Island/Mercury Records.

 Critical reception

 Village Voice critic Robert Christgau mockingly wrote: "Inspirational Clichés: 'doin' our own thing,' 'different strokes for different folks,' 'rather fight than switch.'
 Inspirational Emphases: 'very important,' 'very very very very true,' 'truly truly.'
 Inspirational Epithet: 'hope-to-die woman.'
 Inspirational Drum Sound: thwop.'"

-In 2003, Rolling Stone ranked the album at number 281 the magazine's list of the 500 greatest albums of all time, and at 283 in a 2012 revised list.
+In 2003, Rolling Stone ranked the album at number 281 on its list of "The 500 Greatest Albums of All Time", and at 283 in a 2012 revised list.